bin456789/reinstall/README.en.md

 ### Feature 5: Install <img width="16" height="16" src="https://blogs.windows.com/wp-content/uploads/prod/2022/09/cropped-Windows11IconTransparent512-32x32.png" /> Windows ISO

-- Can automatically searching for most iso links.
-Need to set the language using `--lang`, default is `en-us`.
+- Username `administrator`, password `123@@@`
+- If remote login fails, try using the username `.\administrator`.
-- Machines with static IP addresses will have their IPs automatically configured after installation.
+- The machine with a static IP will automatically configure the IP.
+It may take a few minutes to take effect on the first boot.
-- Can bypass Windows 11 installation restrictions.

-> [!TIP]
+#### Method 1: Allow the script to automatically find the ISO

-> The script uses <https://massgrave.dev/genuine-installation-media.html> as the ISO source.
-All ISOs provided are official originals.
+- The script will search for ISO files from <https://massgrave.dev/genuine-installation-media.html>.
+The ISOs provided on this site are all official versions.

-> [!IMPORTANT]
-> Note that parameters should be enclosed in quotation marks.

 ```bash
 bash reinstall.sh windows \